freedomotic/fd-developer-manual/docs/source/architecture/messaging-system.rst

 Each trigger may be associated with one or more commands defining a **reaction** or **automation**.

-From this architecture it follows that the program behavior is not predetermined but is fully modificable at runtime, making it extremely flexible and adaptable to any possible use in building automation.
+Utilizing this architecture, program behavior is not predetermined but is fully modificable at runtime, making it extremely flexible and adaptable to any possible use in building automation.

-When sensor communicates a change in the environment it sends out an event.
+When a sensor communicates a change in the environment it sends out an event.

-A trigger, which is a sort of event filter, listens to the event subscribing the channel on which this event is sent.
+A trigger, which is a sort of an event filter, listens to the event subscribed to the channel on which this event is sent.
 If the event is consistent with the trigger one or more commands will be executed.
 The command is automatically sent to the actuator which is able to execute it.